rashmicr/GUI-for-Basic-Posner-Task/README.md

 Enter the number of trials and subject names to save files in excel and .Mat formats.

-Once the trails are completed all the user response will be saved in excel and .mat formats in the current workin directory
+Once the trails are completed all the user response will be saved in excel and .mat formats in the current working directory